Enumeration

 What are related concepts I should learn?

-To fully understand Enumeration, you should also familiarize yourself with BOOL, INT, and DINT.
+To fully understand Enumeration, you should also familiarize yourself with Constant, Subrange, and BOOL.
 These concepts work together in industrial automation systems.

 Continue Learning